carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ### Nextflow core features are:

-1. A simple syntax, domain specific language (DSL), for writing pipelines that enables fast prototyping.
+1. Fast prototyping: A simple syntax for writing pipelines that enables you to reuse existing scripts and tools for fast prototyping.

+1. Reproducibility: Nextflow supports containers technologies such as Docker and Singularity as well as conda.
+This, along with the integration of the GitHub code sharing platform, allows you to write self-contained pipelines, manage versions and to reproduce any former configuration.

-1. Enable workflows portability & reproducibility: Nextflow's syntax is separated out from where the pipeline is run e.g. local compute vs. a university compute cluster or a cloud service like AWS.
+1. Portability: Nextflow's syntax is separated out from where the pipeline is run so that it can be executed on multiple platforms without it changing. e.g. local compute vs. a university compute cluster or a cloud service like AWS.

-1. Simplify parallelisation and large scale deployment:  Nextflow automates the splitting of tasks that can be run at the same time (parallelisation).
+1. Simple parallelism:  Nextflow is based on the dataflow programming model which greatly simplifies the splitting of tasks that can be run at the same time (parallelisation).

-1. Easily integrate existing tools, systems & industry standards; Nextflow has support for the major software containers and environment managers such as singularity, docker and conda.
+1. Continuous checkpoints: All the intermediate results produced during the pipeline execution are automatically tracked.This allows you to resume its execution, from the last successfully executed step, no matter what the reason was for it stopping.

 ### Processes and Channels

-Nextflow defines pipelines in scripts.
-In practice a Nextflow pipeline script is made by joining together different commands tasks in process blocks.
+ In practice a Nextflow pipeline is a script made by joining together different commands tasks in process blocks.
 Each process can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).

 Processes are executed independently and can not interact or write to each other.
 The only way they can communicate is via asynchronous queues, called `channels` in Nextflow.